 - Connectors Help.
-Pay attention for words which connect a sentence like ‘Instead’ or ‘Because’.
-They help in joining sentences of ’cause-effect’ kind.
+Pay attention to words that connect a sentence like ‘Instead’ or ‘Because’.
+They help in joining sentences of the ’cause-effect’ kind.

 - Be Logical Throughout.
-Even after you’ve re-arranged all the sentences, it is advisable to read the entire constructed paragraph/ passage/ sentence.
+Even after you have re-arranged all the sentences, it is advisable to read the entire constructed paragraph/ passage/ sentence before concluding.
 A single word or phrase can change the entire meaning of the sentence.

 How to Prepare for Cloze Test Questions

 This is one section every candidate needs to attempt as soon as the exam begins.
-Basic understanding of English Grammar and Logic can help a candidate secure 100% in Cloze Test.
+A basic understanding of English Grammar and Logic can help a candidate secure 100% in Cloze Test.
 Just follow these tips and tricks to solve Cloze Test Questions in SBI Clerk Prelims.

 - Read the Passage Carefully.
 Cloze Test Passage maintains a particular consistency overall.
 A single read will help in getting an idea about what the passage wishes to convey.

 - Detect the Theme.
 If you know the objective of the passage, a lot can be revealed in terms of sentence construction.

 - Zero-in on the Word Type.
 The word under observation could be a noun/ adjective/ pronoun etc. Knowing the word type could help find the word optimally among the options.